Types of Cannabinoids

 Cannabinol (CBN)

 This cannabinoid is produced from degrading THC and is mildly psychoactive.
-It is known to be useful in helping to aid sleep and also good for reducing muscle spasms and pain.
 There is usually little to no CBN in a fresh plant, but as harvested cannabis ages, it’s gradually converted to CBN.

 Cannabidiolic Acid (CBDA)